 There are several variables that can cause the red light diode to not be present.
-First, ensure that the fiber machine is powered on by confirming the power cord is plugged in at the back of the machine as well as at the power outlet and flipping the power switch on the back of the laser system.
+First, ensure that the fiber machine is powered on by confirming the power cord is plugged in and flipping the breaker switch on the right side of the laser system up.
 The end user should hear the component fans within the machine turn on.
 If the red light is still not present within the work area ensure that the lens cap is removed from the scan head as that can potentially be blocking the red light.

-If the lens cap is confirmed to be removed ensure that the laser source is turned on by pressing the power button located on the front dashboard of the laser system.
-The button will light up green when powered on.
+If the lens cap is confirmed to be removed ensure that the laser source is turned on by pressing the white button located on the front dashboard of the laser system.
+The button will light up white when powered on.
 If red light is still not present within the work area then the last thing to check is to ensure that the "Infrared" emission knob is turned clockwise until the red light pointer is turned on.